Skip to content

 You could include this verse with a lunch box note that reads: No matter what happens today, look to God and seek Him.
 He will always give you strength.

-Lunch box notes for kids are meant to be encouraging, but also use them as a chance to inspire your child to live out God’s commands for his or her life.
+Lunch box notes for kids are meant to be encouraging.
+We can also use them as a chance to inspire your child to live out God’s commands for his or her life.
 This verse focuses on the power of compassion for others and forgiveness.
-These are essential faith themes.
+These are essential faith themes and are important to instill at a young age.
+It can be hard for a child to understand what it means to have compassion for their classmates.
+But this encouraging Bible verse for kids reminds them to not hold grudges or anger when unforseen circumstances arise.

 Perhaps consider including a brief lunch box note along with this verse that reads: Remember to have compassion for others today.
 And be sure to forgive anyone who might say something upsetting.
 Remember to be like Christ today.